 Payment of discretionary patronage and/or dividends is allowed under our bylaws if the distribution is in accordance with applicable laws and regulations, including the FCA capital adequacy regulations, and approved by the board.
 Patronage distributions may be in cash or stock.
-Cash patronage totaled \$381.4 million, \$556.6 million and \$507.9 million for the years ended December 31, 2019, 2018 and 2017, respectively.
-Stock patronage totaled \$228.2 million for the year ended December 31, 2019.
-No stock patronage was issued during the years ended December 31, 2018 or 2017.
-We declare patronage on certain pool programs in the form of allocated retained earnings.
-Allocated retained earnings is eligible to be declared for redemption in future years and is not included in total regulatory capital.
-Patronage declared as allocated retained earnings was \$148 thousand and \$191 thousand for the years ended

-December 31, 2019 and 2018, respectively.
-No patronage was declared as allocated retained earnings for the year ended December 31, 2017.
+Cash patronage totaled \$556.6 million, \$507.9 million and \$332.1 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+During 2018, we began declaring patronage on certain patronage pools in the form of allocated surplus.
+Allocated surplus is eligible to be declared for redemption in future years and is not included in total regulatory capital.
+For the year ended December 31, 2018, \$191 thousand of patronage was declared as allocated surplus.
+No patronage was declared surplus for the years ended December 31, 2017 or 2016.

-We declared \$17.2 million of non-cumulative perpetual preferred stock dividends during each year ended December 31, 2019, 2018 and 2017.
+We declared \$17.2 million of non-cumulative perpetual preferred stock dividends during each year ended December 31, 2018, 2017 and 2016.
 Dividends on non-cumulative perpetual preferred stock are payable quarterly on the first day of January, April, July and October.